alzmcr/kaggle-Fast-Iron/README.md

 Fast-Iron
 =========
 Kaggle Blue Book for Bulldozers Competition

 Windows 7 64bit on Intel QuadCore with 12GB RAM
-Python 2.7
-Pandas, Numpy ,Scikit-Learn 0.13.1
+Python 2.7 with Pandas, Numpy ,Scikit-Learn 0.13.1

 ##How to train your model
 ###How to make predictions on a new test set.